Regency Acts: Acts currently in force governing the establishment of a regency

-The Acts currently in force governing the cases in which a Regency shall come into existence and when a regency shall cease, the determination of who shall be regent and the powers of such regent are the Regency Act 1937, the Regency Act 1943, and the Regency Act 1953, jointly referred to as the "Regency Acts 1937 to 1953".
+The acts currently in force governing the cases in which a Regency shall come into existence and when a regency shall cease, the determination of who shall be regent and the powers of such regent are the Regency Act 1937 (1 Edw.
+8. & 1 Geo.
+6. c.
+16), the Regency Act 1943 (6 & 7 Geo.
+6. c.
+42), and the Regency Act 1953 (2 & 3 Eliz.
+2. c.
+1), jointly referred to as the "Regency Acts 1937 to 1953".

 Regency Act 1937

-In 1936, George VI (George V's second son) became king, with his elder daughter, Princess Elizabeth, as heir presumptive.
+In 1936, Edward VIII abdicated, leaving George V's second son Prince Albert to become George VI, with his elder daughter, Princess Elizabeth, as heir presumptive.
 However, Elizabeth was under the age of 18, leading to the need for a new regency act.

 Rather than pass a specific regency act relating to the death or incapacity of George VI only, Parliament passed the Regency Act 1937 (1 Edw.
 8 & 1 Geo.
 6. c.
-16), which provided for the incapacity or minority of all future monarchs.
+16), which provided for the potential incapacity or minority of all future monarchs.
 It also repealed the Lords Justices Act 1837, and established in statute the office of counsellor of state, to be appointed during the monarch's absence abroad, or temporary illness not amounting to complete incapacity.

-The Act ordered that a regent should perform the royal functions if "the Sovereign is by reason of infirmity of mind or body incapable for the time being of performing the royal functions or that they are satisfied by evidence that the Sovereign is for some definite cause not available for the performance of those functions".
+The act ordered that a regent should perform the royal functions if "the Sovereign is by reason of infirmity of mind or body incapable for the time being of performing the royal functions or that they are satisfied by evidence that the Sovereign is for some definite cause not available for the performance of those functions".
 Such a determination must be made by at least three of: